Mathématique: Chapter 6

 Young snorted.
 “How so?”

-“I was speaking metaphorically, not actually making an argument about the advisability of certain courses of action, which is what you extended my metaphor to become.
+“I was speaking metaphorically, not making an argument about the advisability of certain courses of action, which is what you extended my metaphor to become.
 Inappropriately, I might add.”

 “Stay out of my affairs.”